Screening Workers with Affirmative Action: Introduction

-As we discuss the Work Opportunity Tax Credit (WOTC) that allows the principal to receive tax benefits by hiring an agent from the protected group, our work also relates to the affirmative action policy. \cite{ajilore2012did}, \cite{hamersma2003work}, and \cite{gunderson2007job} empirically studied the effect of the WOTC alongside similar programs during that period. \cite{coate1993will} analyzed how affirmative action policies affect the equilibrium outcome in the labor market, and \cite{fryer2005affirmative} studied different approaches to affirmative action and compared the consequences. \cite{chan2003does} adopted the mechanism design approach to study the effect of affirmative action in college admissions.
-In a similar vein, \cite{passaro2023equal} examined equal pay for similar work policies, finding they can induce workforce segregation and unexpectedly widen the wage gap. \cite{dianat2022statistical} studied affirmative action and discrimination in an experimental setting and found that affirmative action that comes as a subsidy to the firm tends to have short-term effect on reducing statistical discrimination.
+As we discuss the Work Opportunity Tax Credit (WOTC) that allows the principal to receive tax benefits by hiring an agent from the protected group, our work also relates to the literature on affirmative action. \cite{ajilore2012did}, \cite{hamersma2003work}, \cite{gunderson2007job}, and \cite{jain2026limits} empirically studied the effect of the WOTC alongside similar programs. \cite{coate1993will} analyzed how affirmative action policies affect the equilibrium outcome in the labor market, and \cite{fryer2005affirmative} studied different approaches to affirmative action and compared the consequences. \cite{chan2003does} adopted the mechanism design approach to study the effect of affirmative action in college admissions.
+In a similar vein, \cite{passaro2023equal} examined equal pay for similar work policies, finding they can induce workforce segregation and unexpectedly widen the wage gap. \cite{dianat2022statistical} studied affirmative action and discrimination in an experimental setting and found that affirmative action that comes as a subsidy to the firm tends to have a short-term effect on reducing statistical discrimination. \cite{ho2020efficient} designed efficient child-care subsidies as a screening problem, an exercise close to ours in spirit in that a policy instrument is embedded in an incentive problem with asymmetric constraints.
 In the market design literature, \cite{abdulkadirouglu2003school}, \cite{hafalir2013effective}, and \cite{sonmez2022affirmative} studied the allocation problem under diversity constraints.
 While these papers focus on developing allocation mechanisms or equilibrium, our main goal is to study how a principal designs contracts for each type when diversity becomes another consideration and agents can choose not to present the evidence.

-To summarize, our work builds on the screening literature by adding a dimension with types being partially verifiable and incorporating diversity incentives to the principal's objective.
-Thus, our framework allows us to study not only the contract design problem with a novel verifiable evidence constraint but also the comparative statics of how the protected group is treated under different tax benefits and policies.
+To summarize, our work extends the screening literature by adding a dimension whose types are partially verifiable and by incorporating diversity incentives into the principal's objective.
+The framework allows us to characterize optimal contracts under a novel verifiability constraint and to derive comparative statics describing how the protected group is treated as the tax benefit varies.